 Moreover, since the Northwest Troll sculptures will be located on Coast Salish territories, the Muckleshoot and Snoqualmie tribes also collaborated on the project.
 “The project celebrates the human experience of art by amplifying the connections of cultural heritage between Coast Salish tribal communities and Danish and Scandinavian traditions,” explains the project website.

 Wondering where you’ll be able to find the trolls?
 The exact location of each troll was announced as their construction was completed.
-The five locations in the Puget Sound region are as follows:
+The five trolls in the Puget Sound region can be found in the following locations:

-It’s up to you whether you’d like to do a little exploring to find the giant trolls yourself or plan ahead with the help of a map.
-The Northwest Trolls website includes more information about each troll as well as a free geocaching app to aid you in your adventure.
+It’s up to you whether you’d like to wander through the parks to discover the trolls yourself or plan ahead with the help of a map.
+The Northwest Trolls website includes more information about each troll’s backstory.
+You’ll also find a free geocaching app to aid you in your exploring.

 Dambo and his team began construction on August 1st, 2023 and finished by September 17, 2023.
-The troll sculptures will remain for a minimum of three years, “with the hope and goal of maintaining the trolls for as long as possible” according to the project website.
-After the first three years of maintenance the trolls will either disintegrate or be removed.
+The troll sculptures will be maintained for a minimum of three years, “with the hope and goal of maintaining the trolls for as long as possible” according to the project website.
+This could be as long as 10 to 15 years.

-Visitors can touch the trolls but should treat them with care (and do not climb on them) to ensure they last for as long as possible.
-We can only imagine they’ll be very happy here in the PNW!
+Visitors can touch and hug the trolls but should treat them with care—for example, do not climb on them.
+This will ensure they last for as long as possible.
+We hope they’ll be very happy here in the PNW for years to come!

-You can read more about the project on here.
+You can read more on the project website.